pmhalvor/whale-speech/docs/ladr/LADR_0001_lightweight_detections.md

 ### Energy filter
 Simplest of filters.
 Just measures peaks in audio signal, above a specified threshold.
 We would need to normalize then threshold the audio signal to detect peaks.
+Could also do a root mean square (RMS) over a short window to detect high energy sections.

 #### Pros
 - very lightweight
 - easy to implement

 #### Cons
-- too much noise can make it through
+- too much noise will make it through
 - not very specific
 - prioritizes loudness over frequency
 - sounds from a distance will likely not be detected
-- too rudiementary, but good starting point for brainstorming
+- too rudiementary alone, but good to combine w/ frequency filters for example

 ### [Butterworth Passband Filter](https://en.wikipedia.org/wiki/Butterworth_filter)